A-D-DBS-application/web-application-2025-group-14/README.md

     (- How to install the app)

         The app is compatible with all devices and is intended to be used in landscape mode, although portrait mode works perfectly fine as well.
-        The layout of the item cards may vary depending on the device used; the optimal layout appears on PC, iPad Pro, Surface Pro 7, and Asus Zenbook Fold.
+        The layout of the item cards may vary depending on the device used; the optimal layout appears on PC, iPad Pro, Surface Pro 7.

     - How to use the app